m0r13/ds2017-homework2/README.md

 # Project for Distributed system class 2017
-Implementation of a concurrent Sudoku solver
+Implementation of a concurrent Sudoku solver using remote procedure calls and multi-cast server discovery
 ## Students
 - Shahla Atapoor
 - Sander Mikelsaar